 Step Eight: Placement Day!

 Your child is placed with you for adoption!
-While each situation is unique, placement often happens after the birthmother’s ten day revocation period has ended, when a newborn child is about two weeks old.
+While each situation is unique, placement often happens after the birthmother’s four day revocation period has ended, when a newborn child is about two weeks old.

 Step Nine: Post-Placement Visits

 After a child has been placed with you, Covenant Care arranges monthly supervision of the adoptive placement until the Petition to Adopt is filed.